isomerpages/govtech-gobusiness/pages/solutionrepo/solution2003.md

 ## Description

 Morphisec is designed to protect critical applications from threat actors and evasive techniques that hide from detection-based solutions without prior knowledge.
-Made easy for SMEs with lean IT teams, EQCOMS’ Managed Security Service delivers operationally simple, instant pre-breach proactive protection against the most sophisticated  cyberattacks.
+Made easy for SMEs with lean IT teams, EQCOMS' Managed Security Service delivers operationally simple, instant pre-breach proactive protection against the most sophisticated  cyberattacks.
 Combined with their 24x7 monitoring centre, EQCOMS provides businesses with round-the-clock visibility on the security of their machines.

 ## Solution Packages Option(s)